OptionalRule/optionalrule.github.io/_posts/2024-07-01-dnd-2024-spell-changes.md

   width="480" height="642"
  %}

-1. Expanded spell chapter: The new spell chapter is larger, containing at least 30 more spells than the 2014 Players Handbook.
+1. Expanded spell chapter: The new spell chapter is larger, containing at least 30 more spells than the 2014 Players Handbook. (*However, you will still only cast the same 4 spells*)

 2. Spell revisions and upgrades:
-   - Many returning spells have been revisited and functionally upgraded.
+   - Many returning spells have been revisited and functionally upgraded. (*Flips right to True Strike?*)
    - Some spells deal more damage, heal more, have extended range, or have changes to concentration requirements.

 3. Improved clarity and usability:
-   - Common rules questions are now addressed within the spell descriptions.
+   - Common rules questions are now addressed within the spell descriptions. (*Flips right to Counterspell?*)
-   - Spell descriptions have been tightened up, using fewer words to convey information more efficiently.
+   - Spell descriptions have been tightened up, using fewer words to convey information more efficiently. (*Flips right to Simulacrum*)

 4. Presentation improvements:
    - More artwork showing spells in use.